Woman dies in Arizona after being hit by Uber self-driving SUV

 Uber has weathered a series of crises, including sexual harassment claims, controversy over its use of a tracking tool to avoid government officials, and a high-profile lawsuit brought by competitor Waymo alleging theft of self-driving trade secrets.
 It settled that lawsuit last month, with Uber paying $245 million of its own shares to Waymo.

+That settlement was largely seen as a means for Uber to resume work on autonomous cars without the distraction of litigation, as it hustles to catch up with Waymo, which is widely seen as having the most advanced cars in the industry.

-Reporting by Alexandria Sage; Editing by Jonathan Oatis
+Reporting by Alexandria Sage and Sydney Maki; additional reporting by Dave Shepardson, Tina Bellon, Heather Somerville and Allison Lampert; Editing by Jonathan Oatis